AlexRogalskiy/spring-kafka-streams-example/README.md

   - NASA probes send their data in the imperial system (i.e. speed in miles/hour, distances in feet)
   - ESA probes send their data in the metric system (i.e. speed in kilometres/hour, distances in metres)

-The received data thus needs to be converted into a common format (in our case, we opted for the metric system) to make sure that our mission experts can interpret the data correctly, regardless of how a given probe sent it.
+For the ESA probes, the received data thus needs to be converted into the metric system.
 As we learned from [the Mars Climate Orbiter fail](https://en.wikipedia.org/wiki/Mars_Climate_Orbiter), this is pretty important to keep our probes from ending up in a flaming fireball.

 ## Technical setup